MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

  nmake /nologo NEED_MX=1 ... "prefix=%..._PREFIX%" install

-Here the first ``...`` needs to be replaced by a list of parameters that tell the system which of the optional programs and libraries are available.
+Here the first ``...`` needs to be replaced by a list of parameters that tells the system which of the optional programs and libraries are available.
 The following parameters are possible:

 - ``DEBUG=1`` - compile with extra debugging information